mutativejs/xstate-mutative/README.md

         TOGGLE: {
           target: 'active',
           // Immutably update context the same "mutable"
-          // way as you would do with Immer!
+          // way as you would do with Mutative!
           actions: assign((ctx) => ctx.count++),
         },
       },